1086jjohnston/note-taker/README.md

-# Note Taker Starter Code
+# Note Taker

+This is an app that allows you to save and delete notes using Express, Node, and JSON.